Stormhand81/Minimalist-AutoLogin-Plus/README.md

 This addon is not about adding more — it is about keeping only what truly matters.

+Installation

+Download or clone the repository.

+Place the files inside your World of Warcraft directory, following this structure:

+Data\Interface\GlueXML\GlueXML.toc
+Data\Interface\GlueXML\AutoLogin.xml
+Data\Interface\GlueXML\AutoLogin.lua

+Make sure the folder structure matches exactly, otherwise the addon will not load correctly.

 Key Features

 Minimalist login screen with optional hidden account interface